One of the most common terms used in SaaS sales is the future of inside sales.

 It is the first line of the hyperlinked text that Google shows in its search result and it is what appears in the top frame of most of the web browsers for that page and tab.

-When you write your page’s title, make sure it’s less than 70 characters, since any character beyond that will be cut off when listed on Google’s organic search result.
+When you write your page’s title, make sure it’s less than 70 characters, since any character beyond that will be cut off when listed on Google’s organic search results.

 Use your primary keywords in the title, preferably in the beginning.
 If you have any space left, consider putting your company name in it for brand awareness.

 The <meta name= description content= > HTML tag is meant to be a concise explanation of the page’s content.
-Google displays the meta description below the title on the search result page.
+Google displays the meta description below the title on the search results page.

-Although meta descriptions are not nearly as important as the titles for getting ranked on Google, they serve their own essential purpose.
+Although meta descriptions are not nearly as important as titles for ranking on Google, they serve an essential purpose.

-Consider using more actionable words like “learn more” or “find out” or “get...”.
+Consider using more actionable words like “learn more,” “find out,” or “get...”.

 Here are a few examples of meta descriptions:

-In 2015, Google announced that it would be using mobile friendliness as a ranking signal.
+In 2015, Google announced that it would use mobile-friendliness as a ranking signal.

 Hence, brands started optimizing the mobile versions of their sites.

-Since then, Google gradually kept increasing the importance of mobile friendliness in its ranking criterion, so much so that in September 2020, it announced that it will index the entire web with a mobile-first model.
+Since then, Google has gradually increased the importance of mobile friendliness in its ranking criteria, to the point that in September 2020, it announced that it would index the entire web using a mobile-first model.

 Here are some tips to make your website mobile-friendly: